MicrosoftDocs/azure-devops-docs/docs/artifacts/npm/npmrc.md

 2. Select **npm** from the list of package types.

-3. If this is the first time using Azure Artifacts with npm, select **Get the tools** button and follow the instructions to install the prerequisites.
+3. If this is the first time using Azure Artifacts with npm, select **Get the tools** and follow the instructions to install the prerequisites.

 ::: moniker range="azure-devops"

-4. Follow the instructions in **Project setup** to set up your *.npmrc* file.
+4. Follow the instructions in **Project setup** to set up your config file.

     :::image type="content" source="../media/npm-azure-devops-newnav.png" alt-text="Screenshot showing the steps to set up the project and publish and restore packages.":::